AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

 branch of Open MPI itself: https://github.com/open-mpi/ompi
 - run `./autogen.pl`
 - make sure to have recent versions of GUN Autoconf, Automake, and Libtool
-- now run `./configure --prefix=/where/to/install --with-ft` to enable ULFM
+- now run `./configure --prefix=/ulfm/installation/path --with-ft` to enable ULFM and to install it in the specified `/ulfm/installation/path` directory.
-- finally run `make all install`
+- finally run `make all install` to finish installation.

-Then we should setup teaMPI
-- TODO
+Also make sure that you have NetCDF library installed.

 ### Compiling ###

-TODO
+Follow the following steps to compile the project:
+- go to the root `/` directory of the project
+- make sure you have teaMPI by running: `git submodule update --init --recursive`
+- run `cmake -DMPI_HOME=/ulfm/installation/path -B build/directory -S .`
+- now prepend the include directory of the installed Open MPI with ULFM (for example by running `export CPATH=/ulfm/installation/path/include:$CPATH`)
+- finally run `make -C build/directory`

+Now you should see the executables in the specified build/directory.

 ### Running ###